cubicibo/SUPer/README.md

  --nodts         Flag to not set the DTS in stream (NOT compliant).
 ```

-### Python package installation
-If you plan to execute SUPer with your own Python environment, you must first install the package:<br/>
-`python3 -m pip install SUPer`<br/>
-Where SUPer is the actual base directory.
-You should then be able to execute `python3 supergui.py`, `python3 supercli.py [...]`, or use the internal libraries in your own Python scripts by calling `import SUPer` or `from SUPer import [...]`.

 ## Misc
 ### GUI/CLI options
 Here are some additional informations on selected options, especially those that shape the datastream and affect the output:
 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
-- Acquisition rate: lower values reduces the number of acquisition and leads to longer drought
+- Acquisition rate: Additional compression parameter, should be left at default (100 - no compression).
 - Quantization: image quantizer to use.
 PIL+K-Means is low quality but fast.
 K-Means and pngquant/libimagequant are high quality but slower.
 - Allow normal case object redefinition: whenever possible, update a single object out of two.
-The requirements are hard to meet so this option may have no effect.
-Also, objects gets a 50/50 palette split whenever this happen.
+The requirements are complex so this option may have no effect for some files.
+Also, the palette is split 50/50 in the vicinity of these events in the stream.
-- Subsampled BDN XML: Use a 25 or 29.97 fps BDN and generate the SUP as if it was for a 50 or 59.94 fps transport stream.
+- Subsampled BDN XML: Generate a 50/59.94 fps SUP for a 25/29.97 fps BDN input.
-- Conservative PTS/DTS strategy: doubles the graphic plane access time whenever an object is defined.
+- Conservative PTS/DTS strategy: doubles the graphic plane access time whenever a drawing operation is performed.
 - Insert acquisition: Palette effects are encoded in a single bitmap and the output of the last palette update may remain on screen for sufficiently long.
 Artifacts may come to the viewer attention if they remain visible long enough on the screen.
 Refreshing the screen will hide potential side effects and improve the perceived quality.
 You may lower the value if you feel like the filesize increases too significantly, or disable this behavior altogether.

 ### TL;DR Options